maticnetwork/matic-docs/docs/matic-js-tutorial.md

 ```

 _Note: A checkpoint, which is a representation of all transactions happening on the Matic Network to the Ethereum chain every ~5 minutes, is submitted to the mainchain Ethereum contract._

+You can check the status of checkpoints for different networks (Matic testnets) here: https://status.matic.today/#/checkpoints

 ### Withdrawing funds from Matic to Ethereum